 P = set of Projects.

-Z = set of NYISOZones.
+Z = set of ISO Load Zones or Subzones, as applicable.

 B = the relevant Billing Period.

-MWhz,B = Actual Energy Withdrawals in zone z aggregated across all hours in Billing Period B.
+MWhz,B = Actual Energy Withdrawals in Load Zone or Subzone, as applicable, z aggregated across all hours in Billing Period B.

-MWh l, z, B1,z,B = Actual Energy Withdrawals for LSE l in zone z aggregated across all hours in Billing Period B.
+MWh l, z, B1,z,B = Actual Energy Withdrawals for LSE l in Load Zone or Subzone, as applicable, z aggregated across all hours in Billing Period B.

 AnnualRRp,B = the pro rata share of the annual Revenue Requirement for each Project as discussed in Section 6.10.2.2 above allocated for Billing Period B.